cliffordEmmanuel/Exploring_Data_Engineering/project4/readme.md

 - **pandas**

 *The script does the following:*
-- creating a function to scrape data from the meqasa site
+- creates a function to scrape data from the meqasa site
 - a function to save the data scrapped to a csv file.